 key default description

-fallback dibqtile.
-'Layout to be used for the non-slice area.'
+fallback <libqtile.< td="">Layout to be used for the non-slice area.</libqtile.<> Layout to be used for the non-slice area.

 layout.max.

 Max object at

-0x7f47afdda290>
+0x7f5a91d06d50>

-match None 'Match-object describing which window(s) to move to the slice.'
+match None Match-object describing which window(s) to move to the slice.

-side 'left' 'Position of the slice (left, right, top, bottom).'
+side 'left' Position of the slice (left, right, top, bottom).

-width 256 'Slice width.'
+width 256 Slice width.